tskit-dev/tutorials/terminology_and_concepts.md

 )
 ```

-Each tree records the lines of descent along which a piece of DNA has been
+Each tree records the lines of descent along which a piece of DNA has been inherited.
-inherited (ignore for the moment the red symbols, which represent a mutation).
 For example, the first tree tells us that DNA from ancestral genome 7 duplicated
 to produce two lineages, which ended up in genomes 1 and 4, both of which exist in the
 current population.
 In fact, since this pattern is seen in all trees, these particular
 lines of inheritance were taken by all the DNA in this 1000 base pair genome.
+The red symbol is a mutation, which we will describe later.

 (sec_terminology_nodes)=